Re-sitting out of attendance

 Please see our guidance on Tier 4 Reporting and Curtailment for more information.

 For information about immigration options to return to the UK to do your re-sits, see the section of this guide "How and when do I apply for new immigration permission to undertake my re-sits?"

 You do not usually have to pay tuition fees during your period out of attendance.
 There are no exam re-sit fees.

 If you are resitting your project or dissertation, Queen Mary will not normally issue you with a CAS or provide you with any documentation to support any other type of immigration application on the basis of your studies because there is not normally a requirement for you to be in the UK.

 If you are resitting a project or dissertation, you should be able to do this outside of the UK.
 If your project or dissertation requires sample data, your school should provide you with this.

 If you feel that you need physical access to the Library or other resources (though strictly speaking you shouldn't need to if the decision is that you are re-sitting out of attendance), then you can use the time between now and when your current immigration permission expires or is curtailed (cut short) to use these resources.

-If you feel that you need to spend more time in the UK preparing your dissertation than your current Tier 4 permission allows, contact the Registry (email@example.com) to see if this will be possible.
+If you feel that you need to spend more time in the UK preparing your dissertation than your current Tier 4 or Student immigration permission allows, contact Immigration Compliance (firstname.lastname@example.org) to ask if this will be possible.
 They will need to contact your academic school to ask if they require you to be in the UK to prepare or submit your dissertation.
-It is unusual for an academic school to support this, but if they do, the Registry may be able to issue you with a letter which you can use to apply to come to the UK as a Short Term Student.
+It is unusual for an academic school to support this, but if they do, the Registry may be able to issue you with a letter which you can use to apply to come to the UK as a Visitor.
 See the section of this guide “How and when do I apply for new immigration permission to undertake my re-sits?”.